Seva Bharati: Activities for the visually impaired

 Seva Bharati and allied organisations operate several eye banks that regularly conduct eye donation camps.
 Among others, they have provided ocular prosthesis or visual prosthesis for hundreds of blind or partially sighted individuals.

 The organisation, in collaboration with other ophthalmological hospitals, runs eye care initiatives for the indigent citizens.
 These initiatives have covered thousands of slum children and aim at eradicating blindness and eye diseases in children.
 In one of the initiatives to provide free paediatric ophthalmological care to slum children, held in association with the Narayana Nethralaya in Bengaluru, over 1,010 slum children underwent eye examinations.

 Consequently, 200 children were diagnosed with ophthalmological disorders, with some of the conditions detected including corneal disorders (18), squint (11), retinal diseases (9), eyelid issues (16), and cataracts (3).
 All of these children, who required ophthalmic surgery or noninvasive eye treatment, received the charge-free treatment at Narayana Nethralaya, with over 143 children undergoing various eye surgeries.

 The project's target was to provide eye examinations for 10,000 children from slums by the end of 2009.
 In the last two camps, a team of doctors, paramedical workers, and volunteers from different non-governmental organisations examined and treated over 2,400 children and even operated those requiring surgery – free of cost.
 Camps are also held in which corneal transplantation is performed on hundreds of patients, curing their eye ailments and enabling them to regain their eyesight.

-Rehabilitating lepers

-Seva Bharati has rehabilitation centres for lepers.
-One such centre is near Rajamundry in Andhra Pradesh.
-The centre was founded in 1975 by Colonel D.S.
-Raju who had been a personal doctor to Netaji Subhash Chandra Bose in INA.

-In 1982, it was handed over to the RSS and since then has been managed by RSS and Seva Bharati volunteers.
-It houses 106 leprosy patients and has a hospital adjoining the centre that caters to their medication needs.

-The 11 acre is surrounded by greenery and also maintains a goshala' and a library.
-The yeomen service rendered by the organisation has found mention in the case study in rehabilitation of leprosy patients authored by Dr. A. P. J. Abdul Kalam, the former President of India.
+During the 2025 Mahakumbh in Prayagraj, the organization collaborated with the Saksham Foundation to operate "Netra Kumbh," a major free eye care camp that provided eye examinations, spectacles, and medicines to pilgrims over a six-week period.

 Education

-Seva Bharati operates hostels for economically underprivileged children across the country, especially among tribal and rural communities.
+Seva Bharati runs hostels for children from economically underprivileged backgrounds, including those in tribal and rural areas across the country.

 The organisation reports more than 10,000 educational projects in India, including hostels for boys and girls, primary‑education centres in rural areas and slums, adult and informal‑education centres for street children, and single‑teacher schools in remote parts of the country.
 It also helps students from remote tribal areas to enrol in schools in different parts of the country and sponsors their educational and other needs.
 It conducts camps for children that teach folk songs and dance, arts and crafts, and painting to encourage creativity.

 The organisation has run many literacy initiatives for adults and children.
 A project in the slums of Delhi aims to make the city fully literate.
+As of 2024, Sewa Bharati had established 1,250 Ekal Vidyalayas (single-teacher schools) in the Kashmir Valley, representing a significant expansion of its informal education networks in the region.